nasa/GeneLab_Data_Processing/Microarray/Agilent_1-channel/Workflow_Documentation/README.md

-# GeneLab Microarray Agilent 1-channel Workflow Information
+# GeneLab Microarray Agilent 1-channel (NF_MAAgilent1ch) Workflow Information

-> **GeneLab has wrapped each step of the microarray Agilent 1-channel (MAAgilent1ch) pipeline into a workflow with validation and verification of output files built in after each step.
-The table below lists (and links to) each MAAgilent1ch version and the corresponding workflow subdirectory, the current MAAgilent1ch/workflow implementation is indicated.
+> **GeneLab has wrapped each step of the pipeline into a workflow with validation and verification of output files built in after each step.
+The table below lists (and links to) each NF_MAAgilent1ch version and the corresponding workflow subdirectory, the current NF_MAAgilent1ch/workflow implementation is indicated.
 Each workflow subdirectory contains information about the workflow along with instructions for installation and usage.
-Exact workflow run info and MAAgilent1ch version used to process specific datasets that have been released are provided along with processed data in the [OSD Repository](https://osdr.nasa.gov/bio/repo/search?q=&data_source=cgene,alsda&data_type=study).**
+Exact workflow run info and NF_MAAgilent1ch version used to process specific datasets that have been released are available in the \*nextflow_processing_info.txt file on the [Open Science Data Repository (OSDR)](https://osdr.nasa.gov/bio/repo/), which can be found under 'Files' -> 'GeneLab Processed RNA-Seq Files' -> 'Supplemental Materials'.**

 ## MAAgilent1ch Version and Corresponding Workflow